rcortx/handwritten-digit-extraction/README.md

 3. MNIST pretrained models deep learning (transfer learning)
 4. adding two new output classes: digit-boundary class and double-digit class and generating training data for both
 5. adding dual digit detection classes to detect conjoined digits i.e. (00) and generating data by merging two individual digits
-6. improving Bounding box clustering by leveraging the generated
+6. improving Bounding box clustering by leveraging the engineered features with a clustering algorithm like DBSCAN, agglomerative
+7. Using trained classifier to generate digit boundary scores (on areas of low threshold probabilities)

 #### - Changing Architecture:
 1. Using moving window classifier to detect digits boundaries and digits